kt3k/docklift/README.md

 The above command automatically find the `docklift.js` and executes the command in it.
 In this case it starts the container of the given name.

+    docklift kill-my-container

+The above kills and removes the container of the name `my-container-XXXX`

 # Name

-`docklift` lifts up the ability of `docker` by its scripting power.
+`docklift` lifts up the ability of `docker` by its scripting capability.

 # License